kubeedge/kubeedge/docs/proposals/module-restarting.md

 ## Plan

+The alpha feature will be implemented in version 1.17.
 In alpha implement, we will use `featureGate` to enable the feature manually.

 With `moduleRestart` feature enabled, if some module's `Start()` returns, BeeHive will call `Start()` again to keep the module running.